Filters Filters — How to Change Pool Filter Sand: Complete Step-by-Step Guide

 First time changing sand filter - need complete walkthrough?

-Can someone walk me through the whole process?
+Can someone walk me through the whole thing?
 Like do I need to turn off the pump first?
 How do I get to the old sand?
 And what are these "laterals" they mentioned - I don't want to damage those.
 Any step-by-step guidance would be amazing since this is my first time doing any pool maintenance beyond adding chemicals.

 Quick Answer